codeKenta/housekeeper/README.md

 ### Description

-Project for the course Web Development for Mobile Devices in Mid Swede University.
+Project for the course Web Development for Mobile Devices in Mid Sweden University.
 This application is a reporting system for hotels and are used for changing the cleaned status of a room.